isabelstoddart/data-structures/wa05/README.md

         else     console.log(data);           // successful response
     });

-I added a loop to add all of my blog entries and making sure not to attempt more than 2 puts per second.
+I added a loop to add all of my blog entries instead of just the one and made sure not to attempt more than 2 puts per second.

 Finally, I checked my items DynamoDB and all four were there.